huggingface/hub-docs/docs/hub/repositories-best-practices.md

 <h1>Best practices with repositories</h1>

+Here are some additional best practices to help you get the most out of your repository.

 ## Private Repositories

 You can choose a repository's visibility when you create it, and any repository that you own can have its visibility toggled between *public* and *private* in the **Settings** tab.
 Unless your repository is owned by an organization (more about that [**here!**](TODO)), you are the only user that can make changes to your repo or upload any code.
 Setting your visibility to *private* will: